Gooey-Goo/BTANoNameDyes/README.md

   + Can be used to craft slabs and stairs.
 + Bleaching Basin
   + Crafted from 2 cobblestone and 5 polished stone.
-  + Bleaches blocks in its gui when placed above water and given bleaching powder.
+  + Bleaches blocks in its gui when given bleaching powder and water (must right click with water bucket to add water)
 + Vile Netherrack
   + Generates in clumps in the nether.
   + Can be smelted to produce vile shards.